bjornaer/hermes/README.md

 ---
 ### Examples

-While I haven't added examples to this DB directly you can find [examples of CRDT usage over here](https://github.com/bjornaer/crdt/examples/README.md)
+While I haven't added examples to this DB directly you can feel free to open a PR adding your own!

 ---
 ### Run tests